Where it All Started

 In 1991, we began publishing Florida Thoroughbred Weekly, a periodical racing digest that was an innovator in providing certain data pertaining to the Florida Thoroughbred breeding community prior to the introduction of online resources.
 It was the first regional publication of its kind to provide weekly results in detailed fields listing every Florida-bred winner in North America.
 This was accomplished through a custom-built database provided by Daily Racing Form which was developed exclusively for Florida Thoroughbred Weekly.

 The editorial highlighted national race results of Florida-breds with pictorials and stories written by highly respected national turf writers including west coast correspondent Jay Privman.
-The publication rivaled the daily Ocala-based Wire-to-Wire and with its weekly circulation of more than 2,000 Florida breeders, owners and trainers it grew to have mail subscribers in 16 states.
+The publication rivaled regional Thoroughbred publications and with its weekly circulation of more than 2,000 Florida breeders, owners and trainers it grew to have mail subscribers in 16 states.
 In May of 1996, our primary focus changed from publishing to specializing in equine advertising, mainly Thoroughbreds.

 Where We Are Today

 With headquarters in Ocala, Florida, our clients are located nationwide and abroad.
 They include major Thoroughbred farms, stallion and racing syndicates, trainers and state-bred Thoroughbred and Standardbred organizations.
-As a prime example, Capstone was responsible for the initital advertising campaign of Pyranha® and obtaining the exclusive endorsement of Todd Pletcher, North America’s leading trainer.
+As a prime example, Capstone was responsible for the initital advertising campaign of Pyranha® and obtaining the exclusive endorsement of leading trainer Todd Pletcher.

 As President of Capstone Enterprise, Inc./dba Capstone Graphics, I maintain a close working relationship with my clients and strive for their success on a daily basis.
 Dedicated solely to those targeting the equine market, the Capstone team understands the special requirements which are vital for creating effective advertising in this industry.